Badboya17/Info201_final_ADgroup5/README.md

 ---
 ## Project Summary: Understanding the Relationship Between Economic Factors and Crime Rates
 ---
-In "Understanding the Relationship Between Economic Factors and Crime Rates," an interdisciplinary study authored by Yixuan, the project investigates the complex relationship between key economic indicators, such as the Consumer Price Index (CPI) and unemployment rates, and crime rates.
+In "Understanding the Relationship Between Economic Factors and Crime Rates," the project investigates the complex relationship between key economic indicators, such as the Consumer Price Index (CPI) and unemployment rates, and crime rates.
 This research is pivotal in blending elements of economics, sociology, and criminology to understand how economic downturns, especially reflected in rising unemployment, influence crime rates.

 The study's methodology includes a detailed analysis of economic data and crime statistics.
-A key figure generated from this analysis (Figure 1) illustrates the trend correlation between unemployment rates and incidents of crime over the past decade.
+A key figure generated from this analysis illustrates the trend correlation between unemployment rates and incidents of crime over the past decade.
 This figure, derived from national economic and law enforcement databases, visually represents the direct relationship between higher unemployment rates and increased crime rates.

 ![Spitial analysis](pic/sa.jpg)
 ![Density distribution](pic/dd.jpg)